 Field-hunting tip

-Look in calcium-aluminum-rich inclusions in cv3 carbonaceous chondrite meteorites country — that is the host setting where davisite typically forms.
+Look in calcium-aluminum-rich inclusions in cv3 carbonaceous chondrite meteorites country, the host setting where davisite typically forms.
 If you start seeing grossular, spinel, melilite in float, you are in the right ground.
 Field specimens usually show a granular, prismatic crystals habit, so train your eye for that shape before scanning the outcrop.